marcos-para-garud/mega-project-backend/README.md

 # Video Tweet - A Social Media Platform

 ## Description
 Video Tweet is a platform where users can upload and share videos, tweet, like, and comment on content, create playlists, and follow channels.
 This project integrates Docker, Jenkins for CI/CD, and is deployed on Render.
 The application follows the MERN stack (MongoDB, Express, React, Node.js) and is structured with a microservices architecture.
+And also it has Real time Notification system and Stripe payment gateway microservices.

 ## Features
 - **User Authentication**: Register, log in, and manage user profiles.
+- **Notification System**: Users receive updates on likes, comments, subscriptions, and payments.
+- **Payment Gateway**: Secure payments and payouts for video creators.
 - **Tweeting**: Create, update, and delete tweets.
 - **Video Upload**: Upload videos, manage their details (e.g., thumbnail, publishing status), and like/dislike them.
 - **Commenting**: Add, edit, and delete comments on videos.